dizzzz/XmlPerformance/README.md

 - fastinfoset compression yields in a larger file size compared to the generic GZIP compressor
 - EXI compression is 5-6 times slower compared to GZIP compression
 - EXI compression is yields in files 1/2 the size compared to GZIP
+- XZ and Bzip2 compress better than GZip but are resp.
+20 and 10 times slower.

 ### StAX
 ```